 Displays a dialog box that shows details about a particular address book entry.

-[in] A pointer to a handle of the parent window for the dialog box.
+[out] A handle to the parent window for the dialog box.

 [in] A pointer to a function based on the DISMISSMODELESS prototype, or NULL.
 This member applies only to the modeless version of the dialog box, as indicated by the DIALOG_SDI flag being set.
 MAPI calls the DISMISSMODELESS function when the user dismisses the modeless address dialog box, informing a client that is calling Details that the dialog box is no longer active.